How to Check Website is Legit or Fake?

 And if there aren’t any- it probably means they’re not legit!

-50. Look out for free trials & money-back guarantees!
+51. Look out for free trials & money-back guarantees

-A good way of checking if a website is legit or scammy is by looking at how they operate.
+Finally, a good way to check website is legit or fake is by looking at how they operate.

 Do they offer free trials?
 Money-back guarantees?
 How easy should it be to get your money back after buying something?